Correctional Mental Health Care Conference

 - Distribute the PDF of the conference preliminary program to your professional contacts.

-The following companies have made generous grants and sponsorship investments to help support this event.
+These companies have made generous sponsorship investments to help support this event.

 Reach Your Customers and Prospects

 Put your products and services in front of this dedicated audience of mental health professionals in a cost-effective, easy set-up tabletop exhibit.
 They want to see you!
 For more information on sponsorships, advertising or exhibiting, contact Sales Manager Carmela Barhany at firstname.lastname@example.org or 773-880-1460, x-298.

 Download the banner or logo of your choice for use in your conference exhibition promotional efforts.
 Right click on the desired link and "Save image as..."
 Files are in jpg format but may be converted to other formats or resized as necessary.
 Images below are reduced in size and shown for illustration purposes.Link to www.ncchc.org/mental-health-conference.